Notes on the Geography of China: Guangzhou: Yao-hua and Xin-he-pu

 There are no gates these days on Shamian's bridges.

-Directly across the street from the island, there's a thin line of shops that once catered to Shamian residents; behind it, there's the old Chinese city, itself morphing from low- to high-rise.
+Directly across the street from the island, there's a thin line of shops that once catered to Shamian residents; behind it, there's the old Chinese city, itself morphing from lower to taller buildings.

 The old shopping street.